mtortora/chiralDFT/README.md

 ## Utilities

-A couple plotting utilities to be found in the `resources` folder (requires `gnuplot` >= 5):
+A couple plotting utilities to be found in the `resources` folder (requires `gnuplot` >= 5.0):

-* `utils/display_wireframe` conjures up a 3d interactive viewer for the chosen particle
+* `utils/display_wireframe` conjures up a 3d interactive viewer for the chosen particle (not supported for DNA, tesselated or flexible particle models)
-* `plots/plot_landscape3d` plots the 3d free energy surface as a function of both particle density and macroscopic pitch.
+* `plots/plot_landscape3d` plots the 3d free energy surface as a function of both particle density and macroscopic pitch (only for `FULL_RUN=1`).

-Note the lists above are far from exhaustive - don’t hesitate to [contact me](mailto:maxime.tortora@chem.ox.ac.uk) for information about the more advanced options and functionalities.
+Note that the lists above are far from exhaustive - don’t hesitate to [contact me](mailto:maxime.tortora@chem.ox.ac.uk) for information about the more advanced options and functionalities.